gatling/gatling/src/sphinx/quickstart.rst

   ~$ $GATLING_HOME/bin/recorder.sh/bat

-Once launched, you get the following GUI, which lets use configure how requests and response will be recorded.
+Once launched, the following GUI lets you configure how requests and responses will be recorded.

 Set it up with the following options:
   * *computerdatabase* package